Fever, The Body's Alarm System Diagnose, Treat and Defeat

 Every child’s reaction to infection is individual.
 Some typically run higher temperatures than others.
 One may have a low fever and be very sick, though another’s temperature may spike with the least illness.
 Some have a tendency to complain intensely with the least discomfort, while others hardly complain at all, even when they are very sick.
 Our Leila can spike 105 degrees and still be coherent, while Steven has been delirious at 101 degrees.

 You need to evaluate the child’s general behavior to determine the severity of the illness.
 Observe his appetite, playfulness, and coordination in addition to his temperature, and compare his behavior to what it normally is.
 Your instincts are often accurate.
 If you’re worried and not sure what the problem is, consult a physician.
 Any high or pro-longed fever may indicate a need for antibiotics.

 It’s easy to assume a child is well when his temperature is down in the morning.
 However, temperatures due to staph and strep infections characteristically drop in the morning even before true recovery.
 Just because he appears well, don’t send him back to school or take him to church.
 Going into public too soon may prolong illness and infect other children.
 The child’s white blood cell count may be low, rendering him more susceptible to picking up something else.
 He should have at least two fever-free evenings before resuming his normal routine.

-"They say you shouldn’t give a baby aspirin," the mother said.
+‘They say you shouldn’t give a baby aspirin’, was her response.

 For more tips on treating common childhood illnesses, read Dr. Denmark Said It!